edgeof8/tIRC/README.md

 - Ctrl+Y/Ctrl+E: Scroll message buffer.
 - Ctrl+N / Ctrl+P: Switch windows.
 - Ctrl+U: Scroll user list.

-## Headless Operation

 Run with `--headless`.
 Core logic, scripting (including `ScriptAPIHandler`), `EventManager`, and the trigger system are fully functional.
 Ideal for bots, AI integrations, and automated testing.
 The `scripts/test_headless.py` script provides an example and a framework for such tests.

 ## State Management System

-PyRC's `StateManager` provides a centralized, thread-safe way to manage all client state with validation, persistence, and change notifications.
-This architectural improvement ensures:
+PyRC's `StateManager` provides a robust, thread-safe solution for managing all client state with comprehensive validation, reliable persistence, and efficient change notifications.
+This core component ensures:

 - Single source of truth for all connection and session state
 - Predictable state transitions